Shotbow/fudawiki-files/hanafuda/games/sakura.md

 In this case, the last ![monthicon_11.png](/hanafuda/icons/monthicon_11.png =20x)Willow will be added to the scoring area of the player who captured the other two non-wild ![monthicon_11.png](/hanafuda/icons/monthicon_11.png =20x)Willows, and the remaining card is added to the scoring area of the player who used the ![monthicon_11.png](/hanafuda/icons/monthicon_11.png =20x)Lightning to capture its mate.

+Then, the round is scored.
+Each player's (or team's) base score is the total value of their captured cards.
+They then subtract 50 points for each *yaku* (scoring combination) held by each of their opponents.

+Thus, each player's (or team's) score at the end of the round will be:

+`Total Score = Total Value of Captured Cards - (50 x Total Number of Yaku Held by All Opponents)`.

 ## Card Values
 Note that in this game, the [![monthicon_11.png](/hanafuda/icons/monthicon_11.png =20x)Rain Man](/en/hanafuda/suits/willow#rain-man) is treated as an Animal rather than a Bright.
 Note as well the reversal from the usual values for Animals and Ribbons, and that the [![monthicon_12.png](/hanafuda/icons/monthicon_12.png =20x)Yellow Paulownia](/en/hanafuda/suits/paulownia#yellow-bottom-chaff) has the value of a Ribbon.